ZhgChg.Li

 ⚠️⚠️⚠️⚠️⚠️

-If you implement interactionControllerFor… methods, even if the animation is non-interactive (e.g., self.present system call transition), these methods will still be called for handling; we need to control the wantsInteractiveStart parameter inside (introduced below).
+If you implement methods like interactionControllerFor…, these methods will be called even for non-interactive animations (e.g., system-triggered transitions like self.present); what we need to control is the wantsInteractiveStart parameter inside (explained below).

 Next, let’s talk about the core implementation of UIPercentDrivenInteractiveTransition.